VOLUNTEER IN 2026

 TOTNES FRINGE CORE TEAM

-Danielle McIlven
+Danielle McLlven

-Danielle McIlven
+Danielle McLlven

-Danielle McIlven
+Danielle McLlven

 Danielle McIlven is a theatre director and educator with almost two decades of experience working across the UK and internationally.
 She trained at Birkbeck, University of London, completing an MFA in Theatre Directing, and was resident assistant director at Glasgow’s Citizens Theatre.
 Her directing work spans new writing, devised performance, and community-led projects, and she has held roles including associate director at The Space Arts Centre in London.
 Danielle has delivered theatre projects with young people in schools, youth theatres, and alternative education settings, as well as with refugee and Traveller communities.
 She has led international work in Bosnia, Kolkata and Beijing.
 Now based in Totnes- where she grew up- she founded Moveable Type Theatre Company and is a teaching fellow in Acting and Drama at the University of Plymouth.